Thirumarady

 The known places in Thirumarady are St. Mary's Catholic Church, St. Josephs church Kakkoor, Mahadeva Temple, Edaprakkavu Bhagavati Temple, Govt.
 Institutions like Panchayat Office, Village Office, Post Office (Pin Code – 686662), Primary Health Centre, Veterinary Clinic, Krishi Bhavan, Village Extension Office, Public Library & Vocational Higher Secondary School.

 Kakkoor, Mannathoor, Oliyappuram, Vadakara and Edayar are the neighboring areas.

 Kakkoor is a village which is 2 km away from Thirumarady.
 "Kakkoor Kalavayal" is a key event in the tourism map of Kerala.
 This is a post-harvest festival celebrated by the farmers of Kakkoor and surrounding villages.
 The main highlight of this festival is the Cattle Market which is the literal meaning of "Kalavayal".
 The centuries-old festival is also connected to some local myths.
 It is believed that the deities of the Edapara (Thirumarady) and Ambassery (Kakkoor) Bhagavathis are sisters and both meets each other once in a year.
 The Kakkoor Kalavayal Festival reminds their annual meeting which celebrates in the Aswathi, Bharani, Karthika & Rohini stars of the Malayalam month Kumbham (Feb-March).

-Mannathoor

-History

-It was part of erstwhile Vadakkumkoor kingdom until it was captured by Travancore kingdom, now merged into state of Kerala.